ModellingWebLab/chaste-codegen/CONTRIBUTING.md

 **User requirements** are listed in `setup.py`.
 They are divided into base dependencies (listed in `install_requires`) and `test` dependencies (listed in `extras_require[test]`).
-Users install these requirements automatically when they `pip install fccodegen`.
+Users install these requirements automatically when they `pip install weblab_cg`.

 **Developer requirements** are listed in `base.in`, `test.in`, and `dev.in` (where `test` requires `base`, while `dev` requires `base` and `test`).
 These `.in` files are compiled into `.txt` files for `pip` using [pip-tools](https://pypi.org/project/pip-tools/).
-To compile them, use the Makefile in the `requirements` folder, by simply typing `make`.
+To compile thefm, use the Makefile in the `requirements` folder, by simply typing `make`.

 To install the developer requirements into your virtualenv: